 If power corrupts, whose power should we worry about most?
 Following a teleological rule of law conception focused on reducing the arbitrary exercise of power (Krygier), this paper argues that we need to focus on the consequences of arbitrary power for its subjects rather than assume that the rule of law applies to a specific category of actors.
-Although rule of law principles are most easily achievable through state institutions, these principles also have meaning for non-state actors.
-This paper zooms in on the arbitrary actions of large private actors, multinational companies, because these exemplify the problem of private power beyond the reach of nation states.
-The paper argues that these situations put the rule of law to the test, because there are no obvious resources for rule of law limits on such private actors.
-The question to be addressed then is how the rule of law idea needs to be reconstructed to bring the power of private actors beyond the state within its scope.
+This paper focuses on transnational corporate actors, who exemplify the relevance of the analytical question about private power and its limitations.
+As part of the inquiry on the sources of such private power, the paper explores the function of the rule of law in both generating and mitigating private power.
+Furthermore, the absence of obvious resources for rule of law limits on transnational corporate power prompts the question of how to reconstruct the ideal of the rule of law to bring the power of private actors beyond the state within its scope.

 The rule of law is conventionally cast as an ideal for law and applied to states.
 But the ideal is relevant to all entities in a position to exercise untempered power with harmful effect.
 And its partisans should be open to any remedies that might help avoid or reduce such dangers.
 If untempered, arbitrary, power is harmful, then the ideal of the rule of law must follow the power, whatever its source, so long as the harms it can do are significant.
 And they often are.
 Significant power can be found in many places, and if one seeks to approach the ideal, one should explore them.
 And one will need all the help one can get, both to make laws effective, and beyond the law.
 With the important qualification that ought implies can, and subject to potentially competing values, there is no prima facie reason why non-state power or non-state responses to power should lie outside the domain of the ideal of the rule of law.